All my ex-keyfriends, part two

-For the first time ever, I’ve had a flagship keyboard!
+For the first time ever (until then), I’ve had a flagship keyboard!
 It happened almost completely by accident.
-After I’ve sold E-68, I’ve decided to try yet another Roland arranger.
-This time however, I’ve had bigger budget on hand, so I’ve got my eye on E-500.
+After I’ve sold the E-68, I’ve decided to try yet another Roland arranger.
+This time however I’ve had a bigger budget on hand, so I’ve got my eye on E-500.
 During a summer holiday on an island of Vis, I’ve phoned a dealer in Zagreb to check if they have the mentioned model in stock.
-They’ve said they only have E-600 at the moment.
-It was bit more expensive, but my parents said they would help me out financially.
+They’ve said that they only have the E-600 at the moment.
+It was a bit more expensive, but my parents said they would help me out financially.
 So I couldn’t wait for our return home and a stop in Zagreb so I could realize the purchase.
 However, yet another turn took place there...
 The salesman at the store said it would be a shame to miss the special opportunity.
 They’ve also had EM-2000 at the store, which was then the absolute pinnacle of Roland arranger keyboards, and they were selling it at lower price because it was a presentation model.
-Still, the price was quite out of my reach, and frankly I’ve didn’t even think about getting EM-2000.
+Still, the price was quite out of my reach, and frankly I’ve didn’t even think about getting the EM-2000.
 However, even my parents thought it would be a shame to miss this deal so they’ve helped me out to buy the keyboard. :)

-Our return home was quite eventful, as the huge keyboard wouldn't fit in the half-full trunk of our Opel Vectra, so it was unpacked, covered with sheet and then jammed in between the front seats.
+Our return home was quite eventful, as the huge keyboard wouldn't fit in a half-full trunk of our Opel Vectra, so it was unpacked, covered with sheet and then jammed in between the front seats.
 To my parents and sister, this was probably the most unpleasant trip home from holidays, but it was worth it. ;)

 2001: Yamaha PSR-1000